478mkharb/devops-learning/Interview/Git.md

 git reset HEAD~1
 ```

-`--mixed` is the default.
-It moves the branch and resets the index, while keeping working-tree changes.
+Mixed is the default.
+The branch moves and the index is reset, while working-tree changes remain.

 ### Hard